 As much as I would like to see my circumstances change for the better I find myself hoping that other people’s circumstances, both on the inside and outside, will improve even more.
 Strangely, or perhaps naturally enough, the more I hope for others, the less difficult my troubles seem.
 The perspective has changed.

 I don’t know what the solution is for all of IDOC’s problems.
 Maybe more money would help.
 Maybe jumping off that proverbial bandwagon and releasing some of those who have already served 20 or 30 years behind bars would do it.
-From what we hear, a commission is now being established to review and make recommendations concerning the problems facing this prison system where an estimated 500 new lifers and long-term prisoners will enter it each year.
+From what we hear, a commission is now being established to review and make recommendations concerning the problems facing this prison system where an estimated 500 new lifers and people incarcerated for the long-term will enter it each year.
 By June of 2007 they will present their recommendations to the governor and his representatives.
 Perhaps something good will come out of it.
 Perhaps it’s simply political grandstanding as elections grow near.
 Time will tell.

 Whatever the outcome, all I can personally do from here is deal with my immediate situation openly and honestly, live each moment to the best of my ability, and hope that if it is as I believe and we are truly connected, then even the little I do will have some positive effects on the whole.